 Who are you?
 A writer, you say?
 A writer who does editing on the side?
 Do you write fiction or nonfiction?

 Before you can begin to promote your freelance writing, your editing, or your books, you must have a short answer to the above questions.
-When someone lands on your Web site or receives your business card, they need to know not only your name but also exactly what you do.
+It’s part of developming your brand.
+When people land on your website or receive your business card, they need to know your name, sure.
+But they also need to know exactly what you do.
 You need a tagline.

 The following links will take you to sites with excellent examples of taglines.
-Go to each site, and jot down your first impression.
+Take time to visit each site.
+Jot down your first impression.
 Then visit around on the site to see if the first impression was accurate.